Context and Objectives

 Partnerships and Coordination

-Activities in this program are being coordinated with those financed by other development partners, including the United Kingdom’s Department for International Development (DFID).
-Focal points in EU delegations in countries are regularly updated, and complementary activities are also discussed and coordinated with other donors.
+Activities in this program are coordinated with those financed by other development partners, including the United Kingdom’s Department for International Development (DFID).
+Focal points in EU delegations in countries are kept updated.